wp-plugins/kalins-pdf-creation-station/readme.txt

 *Added a box in the menu section to allow you to easily link to your files created in the tool page.
 *Fixed a minor bug with apostrophes in the filename on the tool page.

+= 4.1 =
+*Added the ability to save documents on the tool page as templates for future use.
+Includes your selected pages.
+*Added tags and categories to the pages and posts datagrid on the tool page.
+*Cleaned up backend handling of AJAX calls, so there is no longer a maximum input length for your options.
+Should hopefully be less prone to errors.
+*Divided contextual help menus on settings and tool pages into two tabs.
+*Upgraded the TCPDF library from 6.0.061 to 6.0.099.
+I think this fixed an issue with transparency in .png images.
+*YouTube, Vimeo and Ted video link conversion now works with the standard WordPress embed.
+*YouTube, Vimeo and Ted video link conversion should now work with single quotes and urls without the 'www'.

 == Upgrade Notice ==